Keats/vincentprouillet/content/articles/using-the-wheel.md

 ```bash
 $ pip install --use-wheel --no-index --find-links=wheelhouse/ -r requirements/local.txt
 ```
+The no-index part flag ensures that pip won't try to look it up in others sources than the directory we specify in find-links.
 Delete your virtualenv and see how fast it is to install now (apparently wheel ignores URLs though, you could install the wheel file manually as explained above).

 This is roughly the workflow with using wheels for your project.